Joelfm4/Joelfm4/README.md

 - My journey began when I was still very young, not even in school yet.
 I started learning how computers worked by reading some books I had in the home library.

-- It wasn't until 2017 (eight years later) that I truly delved into learning the fundamentals of programming.
+- It wasn't until 2017 that I truly delved into learning the fundamentals of programming.
 I started coding in Java to create games.
 Yes, Java for making games - after all, in my mind, if Minecraft is made in Java, then Java should do the trick, right?

 ## Skills